Remembering Joe Green: The Life & Art of Giuseppe Verdi

 Shirley Verrett – Artistic Versatility at its Penultimate Best

-Along with discussing how Ms. Verrett’s artistry was pivotal with my evolutionary growth as both a singer and a human being, the article also retells the story of Shirley’s biggest operatic triumph when she transitioned from the mezzo-soprano to the dramatic soprano repertoire that eventually became one of her signature roles – Lady Macbeth in Verdi’s Macbeth.
+Along with discussing how Ms. Verrett’s artistry played a pivotal role in my evolutionary growth as both a singer and a human being, the article also retells the story of Shirley’s biggest operatic triumph when she transitioned from the mezzo-soprano to the dramatic soprano repertoire by singing a part that eventually became one of her signature roles – that cheerleader-for-murder of an evil spouse, Lady Macbeth in Verdi’s Macbeth.
 To quote that piece:

 “Voi Siete Demente?